vipulgupta2048/awesome-documentation/README.md

 ## Enterprise

-- Need more suggestions, checkout issues and contribute yours.
+- Need more suggestions, checkout issues, and contribute yours.

-## Great Discoverablity in Docs
+## Great Discoverability in Docs

-- Need more suggestions, checkout issues and contribute yours.
+- Need more suggestions, checkout issues, and contribute yours.

 ## Focus on Accessiblity (a11y)

-- Need more suggestions, checkout issues and contribute yours.
+- Need more suggestions, checkout issues, and contribute yours.

 ## Focus on Internationalization (i18n)

-- Need more suggestions, checkout issues and contribute yours.
+- Need more suggestions, checkout issues, and contribute yours.

 ## Changelog